ECB keeps rates unchanged at record low as expected

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-The decision to leave rates on hold was expected by all 60 analysts polled by Reuters after the ECB cut its deposit rate deeper into negative territory last month as inflation prospects soured further.
+The decision to leave the cost of borrowing unchanged was unanimously expected by the 59 analysts polled by Reuters after the ECB cut its deposit rate deeper into negative territory last month after inflation prospects soured further.

-Markets now turn their attention to ECB President Mario Draghi's 1230 GMT news conference, where he is expected to provide more detail about some of the already annouced but not yet implemented measures.
+Markets now turn their attention to ECB President Mario Draghi's 1330 GMT news conference, where he is expected to highlight growing inflation risks and may discuss worries about the impact of China's economic slowdown and the recent global market turmoil.
 (Reporting by Balazs Koranyi Editing by Jeremy Gaunt.)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan